thariq-shanavas/bibtex_fixer/readme.md

 ## License

-This tool is provided as-is for academic and research
+This tool is provided as-is for academic and research purposes